 - The ‘fifteen minute rule’ – set the timer for 15 minutes to clear clutter.
 Once this has been completed encourage the individual to do something they like to do and then return to undertake another fifteen minutes later the same day.

 - Wall chart – complete a wall chart to note every bag of clutter that leaves the property, e.g. 10 bin liners of clothes to the charity shop, 2 bags of medicines to the doctor’s surgery, 1 bag of books to a charity shop.

 Clearances that require a third party to come in to facilitate the work are likely to need to be paid for by the person with hoarding behaviour.
 Currently partnership working with the National Probation Service is being trialled.
 The person can source and employ a contractor themselves, or the district council may arrange for a company to do the job and recharge the person.
 If enforcement action is needed to carry out a clearance, it will be recharged to the person.

-As enforced clearance is a last resort and is often not a longer term solution (because it is highly likely that hoarding behaviour will continue regardless), following a clearance the multi-agency group must identify how ongoing/regular support will be provided in an Endeavour to prevent the re-accumulation of hoarded items.
+As enforced clearance is a last resort and is often not a longer term solution (because it is highly likely that hoarding behavior will continue regardless), following a clearance the multi-agency group must identify how ongoing/regular support will be provided in an endeavour to prevent the re-accumulation of hoarded items.

 13. Environmental Health Powers

 This section outlines legal routes that might be taken to resolve a hoarding issue.
 The agencies using this Hoarding Protocol see legal enforcement action as a last resort, only to be utilized when all other efforts are exhausted.

 Public Health Act 1936, Section 79: Power to require removal of noxious matter by occupier of premises